 Total course load for this course is 5 EC (1 EC = 28 hours), this equals 140 hours, broken down by:

-Written examination with closed questions and short answer questions
+Midterm exam: Written examination with closed questions (multiple choice) and short open questions.

-Written Examination with close questions, short answer questions, and short essay.
+Final exam: Written examination with closed questions (multiple choice), short open questions, and a short essay.

 Registration Studeren à la carte and Contractonderwijs